nilsramsperger/docker-nodebb/README.md

 * `v1.4.4`
 * `v1.2.1`

-Be advised, the `dev` tag might not be runnable.
+Be advised, any other tags are for experimental purpose and might not be runnable.
 Best stick to `latest` or a specific version tag.

 ## Setup